Solid Waste & Recycling

 Residential Compost Drop off Program:

 The City has partnered with Denver metro composting program, Scraps, to start a compost drop off program for Wheat Ridge residents.
-All members will be able to drop off an unlimited amount of compost in the bin at any time of day and members can receive up to five gallons of compost from Scraps.
+All members will be able to drop off an unlimited amount of compost in the bin at any time of day and members can purchase finished compost from Scraps each spring.

 The drop off bins are located at the Wheat Ridge Recreation Center and the Wheat Ridge City Hall.
 The first 100 Wheat Ridge members will receive first two months free with the purchase of a starter kit, thanks to Sustainable Wheat Ridge!
 Sign up here today!

 Ways You Can Help Wheat Ridge Meet the Solid Waste and Recycling Goals